jzakiya/roots/README.md

            end
            root                                  # return exact integer value for root

-Starting with 2.1.0 used Newton's method for squareroots instead of bbm.
+Starting with 2.1.0 Newton's method for squareroots is used instead of bbm.
-Starting with 2.2.0 used Newton's method for general nth roots instead of bbm. https://en.wikipedia.org/wiki/Nth_root_algorithm
+Starting with 2.2.0 Newton's method for general nth roots is used instead of bbm. https://en.wikipedia.org/wiki/Nth_root_algorithm
 ```
 ## Author